EnergySage/scheduling-tool-innovation/frontend/README.md

-# Thunderbird Appointment Frontend
+# Site Visit Scheduling Frontend

-This is the frontend component of Thunderbird Appointment.
+This is the frontend component of Site Visit Scheduling.
 It's written in VueJS with Vite.

 ## Project setup